amitashukla/You-Dont-Know-JS/async & performance/ch4.md

 In **preemptive** multithreaded languages, it would essentially be possible for `bar()` to "interrupt" and run at exactly the right moment between those two statements.
 But JS is not preemptive, nor is it (currently) multithreaded.
 And yet, a **cooperative** form of this "interruption" (concurrency) is possible, if `foo()` itself could somehow indicate a "pause" at that part in the code.

-**Note:** I use the word "cooperative" not only because of the connection to classical concurrency terminology (see Chapter 1), but because as you'll see in the next snippet, the ES6 syntax for indicating a pause point in code is `yield` -- suggesting a politely *cooperative* yielding of control.
+**Note:** I use the word "cooperative" not only because of the connection to classical concurrency terminology (see Chapter 1), but because as you'll see in the next snippet, **the ES6 syntax for indicating a pause point in code is `yield` -- suggesting a politely *cooperative* yielding of control**.

 Here's the ES6 code to accomplish such cooperative concurrency: